 Nightmares are dreams that are upsetting or disturbing.
 According to the American Academy of Sleep Medicine, over 50 percent of adults report having occasional nightmares.
-However, some people have nightmares that occur more frequently.
-These are called recurring nightmares.
-Recurring nightmares tend to happen more often in children than adults.

 Not all recurring nightmares are the same each night.
 Many nightmares follow similar themes and tropes but may differ in content.
 Regardless, these nightmares often cause similar emotions once you wake up, including: